 During Hurricane Sandy, the Fire Island area served by the Authority had the most severe impacts.
 The Long Island Power Authority, ("LIPA") shut off electric power to all facilities on the island the day before the storm hit and there was a mandatory evacuation for Fire Island residents.
 The Authority's generators came on and provided water for drinking and fire protection for all communities it served.
 However, since there was no access to Fire Island immediately after the storm, all of the back-up generators eventually shut down when they ran out of fuel.
 This shut all water pumps down as well.
 Once access to Fire Island was reinstated to the Authority, water for fire protection for all the communities served was restored within five days.
 Since the system was de-pressurized when the pumps were shut off, the Authority needed to disinfect the distribution system and get satisfactory water quality samples before the water could be approved for drinking purposes.
-Systemwide, the Authority only sustained a moderate amount of downed trees on its property and very limited damage to its infrastructure.
+System-wide, the Authority only sustained a moderate amount of downed trees on its property and very limited damage to its infrastructure.

 In 2013 and 2014, the Authority submitted grant proposals to the Hazard Mitigation Grant Program and to the Storm Mitigation Loan Program to facilitate improvements to the water system's resiliency during severe storm events.
-The Hazard Mitigation Grant Program is active and is currently in the review process for projects relating to portable generators not covered under the Storm Mitigation Loan Program.
+The Hazard Mitigation Grant Program application was not awarded and withdrawn.
 In fiscal year 2015, the Authority was approved and awarded \$22.0 million from the Storm Mitigation Loan Program through the NYSEFC.
-The Storm Mitigation Loan Program award was comprised of a \$16.5 million zero percent interest free loan and a \$5.5 million in grant monies.
-The eligible projects are related to main extensions and generators.
-A note issued by the NYS Environmental Facilities Corporation for \$16.5 million closed on July 30, 2015.
-Work on the eligible projects began during fiscal year 2016.
+This Storm Mitigation Loan Program award is comprised of a maximum cost disbursement loan from a \$16.5 million Bond Anticipation Note that closed on July 30, 2015, with zero percent interest and up to \$5.5 million in grant monies.
+The program allows 75% loan and 25% grant money of the total eligible project costs.
+Work on the eligible projects consisting of water main extensions and replacement of generators began during fiscal year 2016, are now completed as of May 31, 2019.
+The total amount advanced to the Authority as of May 31, 2019 is \$12.7 million which has been re-sized upon conversion to long-term debt resulting in the recognition of an additional \$2.5 million in grant funding.
+In February 2020, the Environmental Facilities Corporation closed on the conversion of the Authority's \$16.5 million Bond Anticipation Note to long-term debt in the advanced amount of \$10.2 million.

-In June, 2017, the Authority applied to the Environmental Facilities Corporation (NYSEFC) for the New York State Water Infrastructure Improvement Act (WIIA) Grant for five projects costing approximately \$8.0 million.
+In June 2017, the Authority applied to the Environmental Facilities Corporation (NYSEFC) for the New York State Water Infrastructure Improvement Act (WIIA) Grant for five projects costing approximately \$8.0 million.
 The proposed projects included the construction of an Advanced Oxidation Process (AOP) System to treat 1,4-dioxane at the Authority's Smith Street, East Farmingdale well field site, a water main installation to improve service in East Farmingdale, a water main replacement along Montauk Highway in Amagansett, a well replacement at the Blue Point Road well field in Holtsville, and a well replacement at the Brook Avenue well field in Deer Park.
-In October 2017, the Authority was awarded grant money for two of the five projects: \$0.7 million for the Smith Street

-Advanced Oxidation Process System and \$1.4 million for the East Farmingdale well field site water main installation.
-Work on these projects will begin in Fiscal Year 2019.
+In October 2017, the Authority was awarded grant money for two of the five projects: \$0.7 million for the Smith Street Advanced Oxidation Process System and \$1.4 million for the East Farmingdale well field site water main installation.
+Work on the East Farmingdale water main project was completed in July, 2019.